 Top 10 Suicide Prevention Organizations and Resources

 Suicide is currently the second-leading cause of death for ages 10–24, which means that it’s an issue that has the potential to touch all of our lives at some point.
 Whether it’s a friend, a co-worker, or even someone in your own family, it’s important for you to know that there are available resources for suicide prevention, how to talk about it and where to turn for help when it’s needed.
-And while September is Suicide Awareness and Prevention Month — and also a good time to educate yourself and others on the reality of this issue — these 10 suicide prevention resources below can provide you with guidance and support year-round.
+And while September is Suicide Awareness and Prevention Month — and also a good time to educate yourself and others on the reality of this issue — these suicide prevention groups and resources below can provide you with guidance and support year-round.

 1. American Foundation for Suicide Prevention (AFSP)